How Depression And Weight Gain Are Often Related

 If you have noticed weight gain after starting antidepressants, it is advised that you discuss it with your primary doctor or psychiatrist.
 Abruptly ending the use of any medication can be dangerous, and discontinuing should be supervised by a medical professional.

-If you are depressed, weight gain may be uncomfortable and hard to deal with, especially if you do not understand why it is occurring, but hopefully, this article has given you some insight as to why you might be.
+If you are depressed, weight gain may be uncomfortable and hard to deal with, especially if you do not understand why it is occurring, but hopefully, this article has given you some insight as to why that might be.

 Thankfully, by adjusting some lifestyle factors, this issue can be resolved, but it will take some work on your part.
 Weight gain, in most cases, is caused by excessive food consumption, and by selecting and sticking to a healthy, well-balanced diet in smaller portions, you can lose weight, especially when paired with regular exercise.